Radius of a Circle Calculator

 What is the radius of a circle in simple terms?

 The radius is the distance from the center of a circle to any point on its edge.
 It's like a spoke on a bicycle wheel - the distance from the hub to the rim.
-Every radius in a circle is exactly the same length.
+Every radius in a circle is exactly the same length, which is what gives a circle its perfect, symmetrical shape.

-How do you find the radius of a circle without the diameter?
+How to calculate the radius of a circle?

 Can a circle have more than one radius?